tustin2121/James_Somerton_Transcripts/_videos/ZDgWHNDdwoU.md

 </credits>
 <comment {% include commenter for=tustin %}>

-James in the infamous "Well today's been fun!" live stream where the accusations of plagerism started.
+James in the infamous "Well today's been fun!" live stream where the accusations of plagiarism started.
 After vaguely mentioning about stealing from [AreTheyGay in Unrequited](m8DRQ9-sCSI), and getting "permission" for [Evil Queens](Qvu84kjtGvE), he says this:

 > And then there was the silly one about the Hannibal video, <u>[laughing]</u> um... which I talked about before, but it's, um... it was, uh.... a younger YouTuber.
 She made a mistake.
 It was, you know, she and I...
 She and I spoke to each other and... you know, she apologized and everything and there's nothing... there, no kind of drama or anything there.